 Is the elimination diet healthy?

-The Elimination Diet is a little different than others we’ve covered before.
-It’s more of an investigative tool for finding out what’s going on with your body as opposed to a long-term pattern of eating (like going keto).
+The Elimination Diet is more of an investigative tool for finding out what’s going on with your body, as opposed to a long-term pattern of eating (like going keto).
 Keep reading for the details of what it is, what you eat and don’t eat and its pros and cons.

-The Elimination Diet is a popular tool used by health professionals like nutritionists and functional medicine physicians to help people identify foods that may be causing issues like lack of energy, bloating, or acne.
+The Elimination Diet is a popular tool used by health professionals such as nutritionists and functional medicine physicians to help people identify foods that may be causing issues such as lack of energy, bloating or acne.
 As the name suggests, it’s done through a process of elimination.

 RELATED: How to Stop Bloating in 5 Easy Steps

 First, you stop eating a slew of foods for about four weeks, essentially cleaning out and resetting your digestive system.
 The idea is that after that initial period, your symptoms will vanish.
-Then, you slowly reintroduce foods one by one to see which causes them to come back.
+Then, you slowly reintroduce foods, one by one, to see which ones cause any symptoms to come back.

 What You Don’t Eat

 There are many, many different variations of the elimination diet.
 Generally, you cut out all processed foods, including processed oils and condiments.
-Also on the no list: alcohol, all refined sugar, dairy, gluten and other grains, soy, and shellfish.
-Depending on whose plan you’re following, you may also have to nix eggs, some meats and seafood, legumes, some nuts like peanuts, and “nightshade” veggies like tomatoes, peppers, and eggplant.
-Coffee is a no-no, but you can totally wean off slowly to avoid the caffeine withdrawal headache.
+Also on the “no” list: alcohol, all refined sugar, dairy, gluten and other grains, soy and shellfish.
+Depending on whose plan you’re following, you may also have to nix eggs, some meats and seafood, legumes, some nuts such as peanuts, and nightshade veggies,which include tomatoes, peppers and eggplant.
+Coffee is a no-no, but you can wean yourself off slowly to avoid the caffeine withdrawal headache.

 RELATED: Is Coffee Good for You?